 With Eileen Joy and Christian Hite, Samantha is co-editor of the ecology-focused multimedia publication, Keep It Dirty.

-In 2018, Samantha’s MIT thesis, “Notes on Sexuality and Space,” goes into press with punctum books (book website).
-She also plans to complete her first built work.
+In 2018, Samantha’s MIT thesis, “Notes on Sexuality and Space,” was slated to go into into press with punctum books (book website).

 In 2016, Samantha helped launch Filth, an academic journal and volume of the ongoing project Keep It Dirty.

-In 2014, Samantha completed her 2.3-mile long landscape installation “Flotsam (How to Live Together),” on the campus of the University of California, Santa Barbara.
+In 2014, Samantha completed their 2.3-mile long landscape installation “Flotsam (How to Live Together),” on the campus of the University of California, Santa Barbara.
 The project was featured on the cover of Queer Insists by Michael O’Rourke, one of the top 10 Critical Theory books to be published in 2014.

 In 2013, Samantha was honored to be selected as an inaugural MITx Fellow, and assisted in production and project management for the first ever “Massive Open Online Course” in global architectural history, featured fall 2013 on the EDx platform.